-Our commitment to the principles of the momentum year and approach remains unwavering.
-We identified action items coming out of the January 2020 Momentum Summit.
+Our commitment to the principles of the momentum year remains unwavering, although delayed due to the pandemic.
+We identified action items coming out of the January 2019 Momentum Summit.
 The pandemic required us to pause many of those actions to focus on campus safety and reopening plans.
-While we have realized some successes of that work beginning in spring 2021, we anticipate the ability to make greater movement toward accomplishing the remaining action items.
+We are hopeful that starting in spring 2020 the pandemic will have receded enough that we will be able to dedicate institutional resources to move forward with the action items developed at the summit.